Attnam/ivan-050-wasm/readme.md

 Iter Vehemens ad Necem 0.50 in WebAssembly
 ==========================================

 Late to the Party?
 Never fear!
+Play IVAN in your browser, [right here](https://attnam.github.io/ivan-050-wasm/).

 This is a port of IVAN 0.50 to WebAssembly, via the magic of emscripten.

 This was inspired in the first instance by [James Mackenzie's](https://github.com/jamesfmackenzie) [port](https://www.jamesfmackenzie.com/2019/10/28/commander-keen-ported-to-webassembly/) of
 [Commander Keen](http://www.jamesfmackenzie.com/chocolatekeen/) for the web.

-If you're interested in the technical details of this port of IVAN, you could read the git diff, but honestly you're better off reading about [Connor Clark's](https://hoten.cc/about/) [web port](https://hoten.cc/blog/porting-zelda-classic-to-the-web/) of [Zelda Classic](https://hoten.cc/zc/play/).
+If you're interested in the technical details of this port of IVAN, you could read the [git diff](https://github.com/Attnam/ivan-050-wasm/compare/383ffef341f4b247e3edb0cf49344b120d540120...04be011ce313517baba885a53fb48412cc24eb75), but honestly you're better off reading about [Connor Clark's](https://hoten.cc/about/) [web port](https://hoten.cc/blog/porting-zelda-classic-to-the-web/) of [Zelda Classic](https://hoten.cc/zc/play/).